FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Method

 \subsection{Theory}

-Building on the basic concepts of the Grad-CAM approach\cite{selvaraju2017grad}, FM-G-CAM targets multiple classes instead of a single class, affecting the final prediction results.
-Grad-CAM focuses on a single output at a time, leaving out important information, especially in the case of multi-class classification.
-FM-G-CAM attempts to overcome this drawback by producing a multicoloured saliency map that highlights the spatial areas of the image that correspond to the top ($N^{*}$) predictions.
-This can be arbitrarily selected; we selected the top 5 classes ($K = 5$) in this paper.
-We empirically found that the values ($K = 3$) and ($K = 4$) work well with the technique.
+Building on the basic concepts of the Grad-CAM approach \cite{selvaraju2017grad}, FM-G-CAM targets multiple classes rather than a single class, thereby affecting the final prediction results.
+Grad-CAM focuses on a single output at a time, leaving out important information, especially in multi-class classification.
+FM-G-CAM attempts to overcome this drawback by producing a multicoloured saliency map that highlights the spatial regions of the image corresponding to the top $N^{*}$ predictions.
+This can be selected arbitrarily; we selected the top 5 classes ($K = 5$) in this paper.
+We empirically found that $K = 3$ and $K = 4$ work well with the technique.

 Here ($N = \left\{ Prediction\ class\ numbers \right\}$), ($n \in N$) and ($N^{*}$) is defined as follows: